PeqNP/FTPKit/README.md

 # FTPKit

-Version 0.1.0 -- The API design is complete.
-The logic is not. chmod is also not yet supported.
+Version 0.2.0 -- The API is currently in flux.

 FTPKit is an Objective-C library providing facilities implementing the client side of the File Transfer Protocol (FTP).